A+ Architecture – The Lucien Cornil Student Residence 8-story CLT building

 Lucien Cornil student residence: photo of the building site.

 The project by A+ Architecture – winner of an architectural competition in 2015 – is the result of a design process very attentive to the context whose outcome is a functional and comfortable 200-room student residence.
-A careful positioning in the site, and the arrangement of the three interconnected blocks that compose the student residence allowed the creation of high-quality communal areas and circulation spaces, as well a building open onto the city, despite the high density of the urban area in which it is situated.
-The residence includes a double-height lobby space, student rooms open onto a communal enclosed garden, and spaces with a high acoustical insulation due to both the timber-based construction system and the arrangement of the windows opening on the street.
+Careful positioning in the site and the arrangement of the three interconnected blocks that compose the student residence allowed the creation of high-quality communal areas and circulation spaces, as well a building open onto the city, despite the high density of the urban area in which it is situated.
+The residence includes a double-height lobby space, student rooms open onto a communal enclosed garden, and spaces with high acoustical insulation due to both the timber-based construction system and the arrangement of the windows opening on the street.

 The building’s facades are clad with aluminum panels coupled with a wavy external skin made of wavy perforated metal sheets.
 At night, artificial light coming from inside the building and filtering through its semi-transparent envelope transforms it into a highly recognizable urban landmark.

 Lucien Cornil student residence: axonometric view.